superjax/website/content/lie_algebra_tutorial/01-vectors.md

 Let's now take a minute to remember what defines a vector space.
 From
 Wikipedia:

-> A vector space is a collection of objects called vectors, which may be added together and multiplied (scaled) by numbers, called scalars.
+> A vector space is a collection of objects called vectors, which may be added together
+> and multiplied (scaled) by numbers, called scalars.

 All vector spaces abide by the rules shown in [Table 1](#tab:vector_rules}.
 If you've taken a course in linear algebra, these will not be new to you.
-However, for me, up to this point, I had never worked with objects that were *not *in a vector space, so the rules seemed obvious and redundant.
+However, when I first learned these rules, I had never worked with objects that were *not *in a vector space, so the rules seemed obvious and redundant.
 We like vector spaces because computers are well-suited for solving linear algebra problems.
 There are high-performance